punchplatform/starters/pyspark/custom_node_python/README.md

 **Note 2**

-- We expect that on your platform python is a symlink to python3.
+- We expect that on your platform python is a symlink to python3.6.x
 - We highly advice you to use some python manager like `pyenv` for development phase !
+- In case you want to use shiva for launching pyspark punchlines; make sure that python3.6 is installed (not pyenv).

 **Note 3**

-We provided a template hierarchy for setuptools to work out of the box; you are free to change it as to meet your requirements; just keep in mind that it should follows PEP convention for PEX packaging to work !
+A template hierarchy for setuptools to work out of the box is provided; you are free to change it so as to meet your requirements; just keep in mind that it should follows PEP convention for PEX packaging to work !

 # Quick Start